 Planted at around the same time is our beautiful Western Red Cedar (Thuja plicata), which in a hugely sculptural manner occupies a large area just outside the entrance to the Walled Garden.
 It has wonderful upswept branches that in places have touched the ground and rooted to form separate trees.
 Another giant here is an enormous European Silver Fir that has stood on a bend of our main drive for over two hundred years.
 It has enormous branches that spread horizontally before bending acutely and heading skyward for a hundred feet and contains as much dead wood as live, so is much loved by woodpeckers.

-One of our Head Gardener’s favourite areas of the Gardens in 2016 has been the meadow which covers about an acre and lies to the south of the Castle.
+One of our Head Gardener’s favourite areas of the Gardens has been the meadow which covers about an acre and lies to the south of the Castle.
 “With every tour of the gardens with a group I find myself waxing lyrical about the gentle movement of grasses in the wind, the finches and swallows flying above and the masses of wild flowers that form a gentle kaleidoscope of colour.” says Roddy.
 This area has been a meadow for a long time.
 I have been told that it was ploughed up to grow potatoes during the Second World War but since then it has been cut for hay only once a year after the wild flowers have set seed.
 This is the key factor in maintaining and developing a diverse meadow, as the annual removal of hay reduces the vigour of larger grasses enabling flowering plants room to compete.

 Over the last twenty years the exact cutting time has been dictated by the seeds dropping from the wild flowers.
 We now have a couple of orchid species in residence, namely the early purple and the southern marsh orchid, which means we will not cut the meadow until some time during August when the seeds of these species have been shed.
 Another beneficial development in the last four years has been the arrival of an annual plant known as Yellow Rattle.
 This pretty and innocent looking little plant is a parasite on large grass species and has greatly reduced their vigour which in turn allows more room for desirable flowering plants.
 Its presence has noticeably increased the floweriness of the meadow.
 The increasing variety of flowers has led to a great rise in insect species including many types of bumble-bee and a great variety of moths.
 The most striking and obvious of these is the six spot burnet moth which is very plentiful this year.
 All these bugs and seeds also attract a little flock of goldfinches which only take flight when you walk near them in the long grass.
 Swallows and house martins are constantly swooping in search of insects.